 Advice to Mathematics Teacher Training Scholarship applicants

-Think about the level of your subject knowledge and that required to teach Key Stages 3 and 4 – go to the NCETM website for a useful self evaluation tool
+Think about the level of your subject knowledge and that required to teach Key Stages 3 and 4 – you might like to try using the Mastery Professional Development Materials to assess your subject knowledge.

 Make the most of your skills and experiences when writing your applications – have a look at the Skills Transformer website.
 This provides science, technology, engineering and maths students with a structure to help them recognise, write about and talk about their skills: transforming them from dormant experiences to useful, persuasive evidence.